 The Coral Triangle Initiative Team at Conservation International is working with local partners to develop and pilot low-cost methods to spread the reach of community-based resource management to the most remote coastal villages of Papua New Guinea and the Solomon Islands.

-These innovative approaches are equipping community mentors and government officers with easy-to-use management guidance that empowers communities to take resource conservation actions themselves.
+These innovative approaches are equipping community mentors and government officers with easy-to-use management guidance that helps communities take resource conservation actions themselves.
 Youth programs that teach coral reef monitoring and ecology are inspiring a new generation of ocean stewards who actively spread environmental awareness from community-to-community.

 Bringing women into the discussion